There are various ways of getting help, including this FAQ.

 appends after a noticeable amount of time, it is worth enabling the

-file on failure.
+generation of a MTest file on failure.
 This feature is for

-example supported by the castem
+example supported by the castem (Cast3M),

-and cyrano
+aster and cyrano interfaces.

-I thus assume that you are using MTest
+I thus assume that you are using MTest.

-command line option when compiling
+You can use --debug command line option when compiling

-file.
+the MFront file.
 This will print some information about

 convergence at runtime.
 For example, it may show:

-propagation.In this case, you may want to print some of your variables to see
+NaN propagation.In this case, you may want to print some of your variables to see

 what is happening.
 If the large values appears due to unrealistic